Failure To Pass The Test Of Time

 This moment took place about five segments into the show when Peter Boyle step out onto the stage to introduce the next segment.
 I wasn't sure if it was going to be the band, a comedian or anything else as sometimes the host would just come out a do a quick routine that ended up leading into nothing at all.

 He started out with a few jokes that left me wondering where he was going.
 He said something about hanging out in his car in front of schools to scout for "talent."
-It didn't feel like he wrote this joke or even felt comfortable with the content to commit to the bit which made it feel even creepier than it already was because he was out there to announce The Shapiro Sisters who were a group of eight-year-old girls that had a lip-syncing routine to the song This Will Be (an Ever Lasting Love.)
+It didn't feel like he wrote this joke or even felt comfortable enough with the content to commit to the bit.
+This made it seem even creepier than it already was because he was out there to announce The Shapiro Sisters who were a group of eight-year-old girls that had a lip-syncing routine to the song This Will Be (an Ever Lasting Love.)

 That little segment bugged me so much that I was more sensitive to jokes that I would normally write off as being "from a different time."
 I don't really blame Boyle for this because as I said, his awkward/uncomfortable delivery made the joke even worse.
 No, I'd be willing to bet this was Michael O'Donoghue's doing.
 Of the cast members, he's the one that seems like he'd go dark enough to write that.